macsyd/csc370-database-project/project-deliverables/sprint-5/3nf-decomposition.md

 FDs: Destination &rarr; Gateway, SubnetMask, CreationDate, ExpiryDate, Name, Description, Owner <br>
 Left side of FD is a superkey, so it is in 3NF.

 Since all FDs in every relation in our current database are in 3NF, this means our database is in 3NF.
+This makes sense as we previously established that our database in in BCNF, which implies it is in 3NF.

 ## Preservation of FDs
 However, there are two FDs which are present in our ERD but are not preserved in these relations: <br>